An Efficient On-Policy Deep Learning Framework for Stochastic Optimal Control: Introduction

-In low dimensions, SOC problems can be tackled by standard numerical methods for partial differential equations since the optimal control can be obtained from the solution of a Hamilton-Jacobi-Bellman equation.
-In high dimensions, these methods are not applicable, and there has been a lot of recent effort to solve SOC problems via deep learning (DL), see e.g.~\citep{han2016deep,han2018solving,hure2020deep,domingo2023stochastic,germain2021neural,hu2024recent}.

-The most direct way to leverage DL in the context of SOC is to parameterize the control by a deep neural network, view the SOC objective as a loss for the network parameters, evaluate this loss empirically using solutions of the controlled SDE, and use stochastic gradient descent to evolve the parameters until convergence.
-This fits into the framework of Neural SDE~\citep{tzen2019neural,li2020scalable}.
-While straightforward in principle, this approach faces a practical difficulty: since the SOC objective involves expectation over the solutions of an SDE that depend on the control, calculating the gradient of this objective requires differentiating through these solutions.
-This makes the training costly both in terms of computing time and memory requirement, and has prevented scaling up deep learning calculations of SOC policies.
+While low-dimensional SOC problems can be solved using standard numerical methods for the Hamilton-Jacobi-Bellman equation, these approaches fail in high dimensions.
+This has motivated recent deep learning (DL) solutions~\citep{han2016deep,han2018solving,hure2020deep,domingo2023stochastic,germain2021neural,hu2024recent} that parameterize the control using neural networks and optimize it via stochastic gradient descent on the SOC objective, evaluated using controlled SDE solutions.
+This Neural SDE approach~\citep{tzen2019neural,li2020scalable}, though conceptually simple, requires differentiating through SDE solutions—making it computationally expensive and limiting scalability.

-A way to avoid this difficulty is to use Girsanov theorem to compute the SOC objective via an expectation over a reference process with a control that is independent from the control being optimized.
-Unfortunately, this requires to introduce an exponential weighing factor under the expectation to remove the bias incurred, and the variance of this factor is typically large if the control in the reference process is far from the actual control.
-This again limits the scalability of the approach.
+One alternative uses the Girsanov theorem to compute the SOC objective via expectations over a reference process with a control independent from the one being optimized.
+However, this introduces an exponential weighing factor whose high variance (when the reference control differs significantly from the actual control) again limits scalability.

-In this paper, we propose a different procedure based on the observation that the gradient of the SOC objective over parameters in the control can be expressed exactly in terms of an expectation over the controlled process (which is referred to as \textit{on-policy evaluation}) \textit{without differentiating through the solution of this process}.
-This result, first derived in~\cite{yang1991monte}, is obtained using Girsanov theorem, but it gives an expression for the gradient that does not involve any exponential weighing factor.
-We also show that it is possible to calculate this gradient via automatic differentiation of an alternative objective, provided that we detach some of its parameters via stopgrad.
+We propose a new approach based on expressing the gradient of the SOC objective exactly through expectations over the controlled process (on-policy evaluation) without differentiating through process solutions (simulation-free).
+This result, first derived by~\citet{yang1991monte}, avoids exponential weighing factors.
+We show this gradient can be computed via automatic differentiation of an alternative objective by selectively detaching parameters from the computational graph.